JLevski/pelicanblog/content/Posts/2018_08_22_mzungu-mzungu.md

 Tags:
 Slug: mzungu-mzungu
 Summary: Cultural sensitivity and being that white guy in Kenya
-Status: draft
+Status: published

-This was on my mind a lot, and although I'm not the best person to deal with this topic, I'll try - in a fumbling, but well-intentioned way

-As a first generation Russian/Moldovan-Jew in Australia, I'm aware that I come with some ethnic history.
-I have some different views on progress, relationships and money, coloured by the experiences of my parents and how they chose to impart them to me.
-Moreover, I've faced token amount of racism - mostly in the form of casual anti-semitism.
-And even that has been ok, because let's be honest, I'm pretty casually Jewish.
+Cultural sensitivity was on my mind a lot in Nairobi.
+As a first generation Russian/Moldovan-Jew in Australia, I have a history with a token amount of casual anti-semitism.
+But to be honest, it has been pretty ok.
 Certainly I've never had anyone assume I'm not Australian for my skin colour, I don't get checked going through customs, and if I knew how to drive, I'm pretty sure that I wouldn't have a problem getting pulled over either.
-So yeah, there's a whole set of people in wealthy Anglo "first world" countries that have it much worse than me on an ethnic / racial basis.

-(Aside 1: This is not to dismiss any other form of discrimination)
-(Aside 2: Fun fact about the term "first world".
-The term initially referred to the Cold War conflict.
-America and allies were First World, the Soviet Union was Second World, and unaligned nations were Third World.
-Which makes Switzerland Third World.
-Nonetheless, the term should be retired - it tends to have really colonial implications in the modern context)

-Anyway, what I wanted to be careful of was being another white guy to Kenya to "save them".
-Particularly given I was going to be working for yet another NGO.
-And while I managed to avoid the saviour complex, on the ground things aren't exactly as simple as all that.
+Anyway, working for a local NGO in Kenya, I wanted to avoid being another white guy to Kenya to "save them".
+Which I hope I managed to.
+And had a bunch of interesting experiences and life lessons along the way.

+Some lessons (for me):
+- Not taking for granted interactions with authority.
+They don't always have the your best interest at heart.
+It's not that they are inherently bad, just self-interested
+- Don't assume the issues that are important or relevant to me, are the same for everyone.
+I might care about the left-right political spectrum, but when you are hustling for food or hoping for basic infrastructure, that's not your biggest concern.
+Your politics probably focus more on concrete improvements in your standard of living than a theoretical approach to this
+- That you only get closer to understanding inequality by experiencing it - or at least listening to those that live it.
+There's a whole world of difference between a farmer praying for rain to feed her family and being conceptually aware that inequality exists somewhere in the world

+Some interesting cultural experiences (by no means exhaustive):
-In Kenya, everybody is about the hustle.
+- East Africa is all about the hustle.
 One friend works an IT job, while creating websites for businesses, running a blog / news site, and building a marketplace for farming advice on the side.
-And expats form a weird aspect of that world - an opportunity to make some money.

-So what have I learnt, coming back from the trip?
-- Not taking for granted interactions with authority.
-Definitely don't always have the public's best interest at heart
-- If someone takes offence at something I say, they probably have a good reason.
-There's no value in saying "I didn't mean it" - try to learn from it and apologise
-- Don't assume the issues that are important or relevant to me, are the same for me.
-I might care about the left-right political divide, but when you are hustling for food or hoping for basic infrastructure, that's not your biggest concern
-- That the best way to understand what life is like for others is to experience it and to ask questions.
-Being conceptually "aware" of issues only takes you so far
+Another interns for an NGO, while doing a marketing masters and designing clothes.
+Some of their stories are heartbreaking and the commitment incredible

-Yet when you walk around on the streets, you'll hear people calling out to you "mzungu, mzungu" - basically, hey white person.
-And you'll be asked for money, followed
+- For all that being white is a position of priviledge, you can also be something of an exoticism or a target.
+Walk around and you'll hear people calling out to you "mzungu, mzungu" - basically, hey white person.
+And you'll be asked for money and followed around by kids (and some adults).
+If you're a woman you might be judged for the length of your dress.
+The favourite request of kids in Ethiopia was pens or pencils - even in the most remote areas.
+It's all part of the deal